Hitesh-Aggarwal/nvim/README.md

 First run of neovim will install packer and all the plugins.
 In case of error run <code>:PackerSync</code>

-Second run will install treesitter parsers and lsp-servers.
+Second run will install treesitter parsers, lsp servers and formatters.

-Formatters need to be installed manually using <code>:MasonInstall \<package-name\></code>